vmware/vic-product/installer/SUPPORT.md

 #### Running Failures

 Failures during running that are related to Admiral and Harbor functionality are outside the scope of this document.
-After verifying that Admiral and Harbor services are running, proceed with application specific troubleshooting steps.
+After verifying that Admiral and Harbor services are running, proceed with [application specific troubleshooting](#application-specific-troubleshooting).

 ##### Support Information